peterdanis/blueprism-scheduler-backend/README.md

 Project consists of 3 parts:

-- web app
+- web app (not released yet, WIP)
-- centralized scheduler
+- centralized scheduler (this project)
-- interface to Blueprism, running on each runtime resource
+- interface to Blueprism, running on each runtime resource - (https://github.com/peterdanis/blueprism-automatec-api)

 Scheduler sends instruction which process to run and when via HTTP/HTTPS to API endpoint running on each runtime resource (Blue Prism's term for computer executing the automation), which serves as an interface between HTTP/HTTPS calls and "AutomateC.exe" (part of default Blue Prism installation).